imcbsglobal/TASK_BUCKET_CLOUD/server/README.md

 ### Upload Image

 1. Create a new POST request to `http://127.0.0.1:8000/api/upload/`
+2. Go to Headers tab → add header `X-API-Key: imcbs-secret-key-2025`
-2. Go to Body tab → select `form-data`
+3. Go to Body tab → select `form-data`
 3. Add key `image` and change type to `File`
 4. Choose an image file
 5. Click Send